 - 3.17 Manchester's skyline experienced a number of positive and inspirational changes before the recession.
 In response to the more recent economic upturn, new landmark developments are now planned to be delivered with a focus around gateway areas. - 3.18 Portugal Street East presents an important link between the established city core and the emerging large scale development to the east and south.
-The area is adjacent to the region's most important transport hubs and, with the benefit of excellent connectivity, is well positioned for new landmark developments. - 3.19 The HS2 and Mayfield masterplan proposals continues the higher density of development seen in the urban core to ensure these regeneration area becomes truly integrated and fulfil their economic and regenerative potential.
-Building height has also been increased to readdress the connection between the city, the emerging Mayfield regeneration and New Islington to the east.
+The area is adjacent to the region's most important transport hubs and, with the benefit of excellent connectivity, is well positioned for taller buildings to establish a high density form of development.
+Any taller building should positively contributes to the skyline and allows significant, high quality public realm to be achieved as part of the area's place-making proposals and broader strategy for ensuring the delivery of a high quality, sustainable neighbourhood. - 3.19 The HS2 and Mayfield masterplan proposals continue the higher density of development seen in the urban core to ensure these regeneration areas become truly integrated and fulfil their economic and regenerative potential.
+The option for higher density has been provided to readdress the connection between the city, the emerging Mayfield regeneration and New Islington to the east.
 This integration informs a more easily navigable cityscape.